-Location: Southwestern Acton, close to Stow boundary, between Stow Street and Mount Hope Cemetery woodland
+Location: Southwestern Acton, close to Stow boundary, between Stow Street and Central Street, including Mt.
+Hope Cemetery woodland.

 Main trail: 0.5 mile